 Volunteer in Poland

-A supported gap year volunteer programme in Poland for 18–30s, with school placements that allow you to support pupils, build confidence, and experience everyday life in Spain.
+A supported gap year volunteer programme in Poland for 18 to 30 year olds, with school placements that allow you to support pupils, build confidence and experience everyday life in Poland.

 Our Poland programme focuses on school placements, supporting pupils and classrooms day to day.

-Support teachers in local Polish schools, working with pupils in classrooms and school activities while gaining practical experience in an education setting abroad as part of a structured placement.
+Support teachers in local Polish schools, working with pupils in classrooms and school activities while gaining real practical experience in an education setting abroad.
+A genuinely hands-on gap year volunteer placement for anyone who loves being around children and learning.

-Live with a local host family, helping you settle into Polish life while providing structure, support, and cultural insight.
+Live with a local host family who will help you settle into Polish life while providing structure, support and a real window into everyday Polish culture.
+Home cooked food, local traditions and a warm welcome included.

-Support pupils and teachers in local schools through placements with real, day-to-day value in classrooms.
+Support pupils and teachers in local schools through placements with real, day to day value in classrooms.
+Poland is one of the few destinations where volunteers get genuine hands-on classroom experience from the start.

-Carefully vetted placements, clear guidance, and ongoing support available throughout your time in Poland.
+Carefully vetted placements, clear guidance, and ongoing support available throughout your time volunteering in Poland.
+For you and your family, that reassurance matters.

-Settle into a routine in a local Polish school, supporting classroom activities and school life, with time to explore your town and experience Polish culture outside your placement.
+Settle into a routine at a local Polish school, supporting classroom activities and school life, with time to explore your town, discover Polish culture and experience the country outside your placement hours.

-Gain practical experience, responsibility, and confidence that can support future study, work, or volunteering.
+Gain practical experience, responsibility and confidence that can support your future study, career or volunteering ambitions.

-You’re never on your own, with guidance before you start and support available throughout your time in Poland.
+You are never on your own, with guidance before you start and support available throughout your time volunteering in Poland.

 Your safety and wellbeing during your gap year is our priority.